arutledge9/Pewlett-Hackard-Analysis/README.md

 As we can see from the Titles summary:

 - The vast majority of retiring employees - over 50,000 - are senior-level, and will be taking with them a breadth and depth of institutional knowledge
-- Pewlett-Hackard will be losing over 36,000 engineers and over 32,000 staff, as well as 3,600 Technique Leaders and 2 managers - and while not being a siginificant number of employees, the two retiring managers *do* comprise 40% of current management.
+- Pewlett-Hackard will be losing over 36,000 engineers and over 32,000 staff, as well as 3,600 Technique Leaders and 2 managers - and while not being a siginificant number of employees, the two retiring managers *do* comprise a decent proportion of current management.
 - We can see that not only are we losing high-level employees, but certain specific employee types that aren't easily replacable.

 In looking at our eligible employee mentors, specifically those born in 1965,